 Pants for hiking:

 Zip-off pants are indispensable on any hiking trip.
-That’s why I pack several pair of Columbia Saturday Trail II Stretch convertible pants.
+That’s why I pack several pair of convertible hiking pants from Columbia.
 These aren’t your baggy convertible pants from a couple of years ago.
-I like that Saturday Trail stretch pants are stylish enough to wear around town.
-Yes, they come in plus sizes.
-If the word “stretch” concerns you, REI offers more relaxed styles.
-Looking for men’s convertible hiking pants?
-Here you go.

 Tops for hiking: